 - I will comply with the University’s statutes, regulations, policies, and procedures.

-When you accept an offer of study, an agreement is formed between you and Te Herenga Waka—Victoria University of Wellington (the University).
+When you accept an offer of study, or when you accept an enrolment agreement, an agreement is formed between you and Te Herenga Waka—Victoria University of Wellington (the University).
 This agreement, which is called the Student Agreement, includes the terms and conditions below as well as the statutes, policies, regulations and procedures of the University.

 - When enrolling, you confirm that you have checked the details of your enrolment and you accept enrolment in the listed qualification and courses and confirm they are correct.
 You will complete the enrolment process by promptly paying or satisfying the fees and charges listed on the invoice.

 - You confirm that all the information you provide to the University is true, correct and complete.
 You understand that if you withhold information or provide false or misleading information, your enrolment may be declined or terminated.
 You acknowledge that the submission of fraudulent, forged, or otherwise dishonest documentation in support of your application will disqualify you from enrolment.
 In such a case, the University reserves the right to inform all other New Zealand universities of this fact, along with your name and date of birth, and notify the Police and Immigration New Zealand.

 - You understand that you will not be enrolled into a course or programme unless your application complies with the University’s admission and enrolment requirements, relevant qualification regulations, and any additional conditions advised by the University.

 - You will update the University as soon as practicable if any information that you have provided to the University changes.
 You understand that in addition to the academic requirements of any programme, further requirements may be necessary for your chosen career.
 These could include other qualifications, registration with a professional body, licensing, or other legal requirements.
 You understand that it is your responsibility to be aware of these additional requirements and to ensure that you can meet them.